div24sun/hotel-management/README.md

 # Online-Hotel-Management-System
-HMS Project which covers all the aspects of hospital.
+HMS Project which covers all the aspects of hotel.

-Online Hospital Management System:
+Online Hotel Management System:

 This project Online Hotel Management System aims at to develop the software that covers all the aspects of management and operations of hotel.